This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek immediate care for the following symptoms:

-- Bluish or pale skin on your injured finger
+- The skin on your injured finger looks bluish or pale (less color than normal).

 Treatment for a finger sprain